 We’ve broken down some of the top hotel options in the area into the best budget, mid-range and luxury options.

-- Budget – Bonnie Haven: set in pretty Lochinver, Bonnie Haven has a shared lounge, garden and terrace for guests to enjoy.
-And enjoy you will, with those magical views across Loch Inver.
+Set in pretty Lochinver, Bonnie Haven has a shared lounge, garden and terrace for guests to enjoy

-- Mid-range – Lavender Hut: for self-catering accommodation, the Lavender Hut provides a tranquil escape for guests.
-Spot deer first thing in the morning before heading out to Wailing Widow Falls.
-Perfection!
+For self-catering accommodation, the Lavender Hut provides a tranquil escape for guests before heading out to Wailing Widow Falls

 Of course, wild camping is permitted throughout Scotland.
 So, if you don’t mind roughing it in a tent with no facilities for the night or having a camper to snuggle down in, then you can park right at the falls if you wish.
 Just avoid parking and setting up too early in the day when people are still trying to visit.